strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+-- 23 Feb 2024 ---

+- Began work on size selector by tinkering with html and css options.
+Desired result wasn't quite there.
+Did some reading and research and came to solution that marries some of what I did with html and css along with other reusable components I had created.

+As time goes on I think it will be a strong base for developing a modular solution for larger applications where more radio style features might be needed.

+Work ready for a refactor and scrub an implementation of factoring in size options to pricing.

+Start with creating a context.

+---

 -- 22 Feb 2024 ---

 - Quantity selector functioning as desired and updates the displayed price in accordance.
 Ready for refactor scrub.